WHAT’S THE DIFFERENCE BETWEEN HEMP AND MARIJUANA?

 WHAT ARE CANNABINOIDS AND THE ENDOCANNABINOID SYSTEM?

-The endocannabinoid system (ECS) is found in all mammals and acts as a regulating mechanism.
-Cannabinoid receptors are found throughout the body and bind with endo-cannabinoids, the cannabinoids created within the body.
-This body system and the hundreds of natural and endogenous cannabinoids are not well understood.
-However, today we are beginning to study the ECS in more detail and better understand its role in homeostasis.
+Discovered in 1992, the endocannabinoid system (ECS) is made up of neuromodulatory endocannabinoids (produced by the body) and receptors.
+This system modulates homeostasis and promotes balance across our body systems.
+Cannabinoid receptors are found throughout the body and bind with endocannabinoids.
+Today we are beginning to study the ECS in more detail and better understand its role in homeostasis.

 IF THE NATURAL CANNABINOIDS IN HEMP ARE NON-PSYCHOACTIVE, ARE THEY LEGAL?

 Yes, as of 2018, hemp is no longer an illegal controlled substance.
 The plant Cannabis sativa, having less than 0.3% THC by weight, is no longer considered marijuana.
 Forty-one states have passed legislation related to industrial hemp and at least 39 states have allowed for hemp cultivation and production programs with 17 actively cultivating industrial hemp for commercial purposes.

 Hemp oil contains many bioactive compounds that interact to optimize health and wellness.
 The entourage effect refers to the complex interaction of these individual components with each other and the body.
 Hemp contains beneficial nutrients called essential fatty acid and naturally occurring cannabinoids including CBD.

 WHAT ARE THE BENEFITS OF USING HEMP OIL?